aitanas/galatic-age/README.md

 ## Known Bugs

-* None at the moment.
+* UI does not print out the value of the checked planet.

 ## License